 Classes – The children in our home are attending classes on Tuesday and Thursday.
 On the other 3 days they study from home.

 Community Children – Children in the scholarship program attend school on Mondays, Wednesdays and Fridays.
-They study from home on Tuesday and Thursday.
 They are broken into groups so that social distancing is maintained and are able to return to the normality of being taught in live classes.
-All children wear face masks.
-Hand sanitiser is placed in each classroom and a schedule to promote frequent hand washing is in place.

 University Students.
 University students are receiving their classes online.